3 Signs Your Facebook Campaign is Leaking Money (and How to Fix That)

 Red flag #3: People click on your ads and bounce

-Two words: Google Analytics.
+The answer: Google Analytics.

 - Bounce Rate shows the percentage of your website’s visitors that leave your site after viewing only one page.

-If your ads drive traffic that bounces:
+What to do if your ads drive traffic that bounces

 Check if the landing page you’re driving your traffic to is optimized for mobile.
 79.9% of 2.85 billion Facebook users access the service only on mobile.
 So, if you’re spending your money on mobile ads, it’s crucial to make sure you land your traffic on smartphone-friendly pages.

 If the landing page looks OK on your mobile device, see if your audience feels the same way.

 Open the campaign you want to check.
 Then, click on Secondary Dimension → Users → Device Category.
 Compare your mobile bounce rate and session duration to your desktop and tablet metrics.
 If the difference is significant, improve the landing page for a better mobile experience and, meanwhile, disable your ads on mobile devices.

 Another thing you want to do in case you see a high bounce rate, is make sure the layout and visuals in your landing pages are consistent with your ads.
 When you advertise a specific product in your ads, always link directly to the product on your website.
 The user might get annoyed if they click on an ad for something they like, but end up on a general landing page, wondering where to find the product they were interested in.